 Although Lower Manhattan may not seem like a community where people are in need, it is; and the pandemic has further exacerbated economic inequalities.
 With sharp rises in the unemployment rate, the cost of groceries, and the number of people seeking assistance from food pantries and soup kitchens, food insecurity is at an all-time high in New York City.
 Trinity remains committed to helping our neighbors in need through programs, such as Resource Connections, Brown Bag Lunch, and the Compassion Market.
 Through our grantmaking, Trinity also supports community partners who are addressing the roots of poverty—a primary reason people need assistance in the first place.

 Monday to Friday from 2-5pm by appointment | Online

 Get assistance with connecting to the Department of Homeless Services, applying to the NYC free senior meal program or SNAP benefits, and other community resources.
 Trinity’s Outreach team assists guests with accessing housing, legal aid, mental health services, immigration, SNAP benefits, and other services.
 If you or someone you know would like a helping hand, call 917-594-6300 to make an appointment, Monday-Friday, 2-5pm.
 You can also leave a voicemail anytime or email us at email@example.com anytime to receive a reply within 48 hours.

 Brown Bag Lunch Ministry

-If you are a senior who needs help with food, we invite you to come to St. Paul’s Chapel at 12:45 Monday-Saturday and Sundays at 2pm for a free modest brown bag meal.
+If you are a senior who needs help with food, we invite you to come to Trinity Church any day of the week (from 9am-5pm) for a free modest brown bag meal.

 Trinity acknowledges that approximately 204,000 New York City seniors, or approximately one out of every five (20 percent), rely on soup kitchens and food pantries.